ericbutler555/eb-grid/README.md

     <div class="col ph-1-2 phab-1-3 tab-1-4 lap-1-5 desk-1-6 wide-1-7">

-This div will span 1/2 of its parent `.layer` div's width by default, 1/3 its width when the viewport is over 480px wide, 1/4 its width when it's over 768px wide, 1/5 its width when it's over 992px wide, 1/6 its width when it's over 1200px wide, and 1/7 its width when it's over 1600px wide.
-You probably won't need to set a different fractional width at every single breakpoint, but whichever ones you do need to, you can.
+This div will span 1/2 of its parent `.layer` div's width by default, 1/3 its width when the viewport is over 480 px wide, 1/4 its width when it's 768+ px wide, 1/5 its width when it's 992+ px wide, 1/6 its width when it's 1200+ px wide, and 1/7 its width when it's 1600+ px wide.
+You won't need to set a different fractional width at every single breakpoint, but whichever ones you'd like to, you can.

 ## Breakpoints ##